3 Ways to Put a Stop to Translating in Your Head

 Whatever solution you choose, remember that practicing with your foreign language a lot is necessary.

-Instead of associating the Portuguese saudade with the English word “longing,” try to really understand the feeling of missing someone or something that exists far away in time or space, if it exists at all.
-Instead of associating the words such as the Spanish word perro with the English “dog,” try actually picturing a dog instead.
+For example, instead of associating the Portuguese saudade with the English word “longing,” try to really understand the feeling of missing someone or something that exists far away in time or space, if it exists at all.

 When you actively utilize association in your language studies, you’ll stop having to filter and immediately match the word with a meaning.